anatolicvs/in-sylva.infrastructure/README.md

 `cat /proc/sys/vm/max_map_count`

 To increase this value, you have to modify the Docker image.
-On the RPM install, you can add this setting to the host machine’s `/etc/sysctl.conf` file by adding the following line:
+On the RPM install, you can add this setting to the host machines `/etc/sysctl.conf` file by adding the following line:

 `vm.max_map_count=262144`